pfeifer-j/CC-24-25_NutriNube/README.md

 - Track physical activities and calculate calories burned based on various exercises.
 - Set personalized health and fitness goals, allowing the app to provide tailored recommendations and feedback.

-Using the following link you can access the [Milestone 1 Documentation](/documentation/milestone1/milestone1.md) where the project logic is explained.
+Under [Milestone 1 Documentation](/documentation/milestone1/milestone1.md) the project logic is explained.

 ## :pencil2: Milestone 2: Continuous Integration and Deployment